alexrudnick/dissertation/BURNDOWN.md

 ## general done things
   * DONE set up new laptop and latex build environment there
   * SKIP be able to draw curves of word training data size versus accuracy
+  * DONE pick a spelling for Guarani.
+It's probably the one with no accent, right?
+    * DONE Yes, use the no-accent version; accented is how you spell it in Spanish.

 ## baseline done things
   * DONE maybe rerun the experiments from the baseline chapter so we know that the results are comparable; we're using explicit lists of top words now.